Digital Economy Act: Illegal Kodi Streams Could Now Land Users In Prison For 10 Years

 Laws soon to Be Abused (Score:1)

 Why do you think this would change anything?
-(Score:3)
+(Score:4, Insightful)

 Ask yourself: 2 years of prison.
 Imagine this, just for a moment.